Montana Republican Party

 The Montana Republican Party (MTGOP) is the affiliate of the Republican Party in Montana.
 It is headquartered in Helena.
+It is the dominant ruling party of the state.

 The party is chaired by Don Kaltschmidt.
-The national committeeman is currently unknown and the national committeewoman is Debra Lamm.
+The national committeeman Art Wittich and the national committeewoman is Debra Lamm.
 The party is a private corporation organized of political organizations, including political action, advocacy, and interest groups.
-It is currently the dominant party in the state, controlling both of Montana's U.S. House seats, one of the U.S. Senate seats, both houses of the state legislature, and the governorship.
+It is currently the dominant party in the state, controlling both of Montana's U.S. House seats, both of the U.S. Senate seats, both houses of the state legislature, and all of the statewide executive offices, including the governorship.

 Current party officers

 Current elected officials

 The Montana Republican party controls all the six statewide offices and holds majorities in the Montana House of Representatives and Senate.
-They also hold one U.S. Senate seat and both congressional districts.
+They also hold both U.S. Senate seats and both congressional districts.